Limit trees for free group automorphisms: universality: Introduction

 \subsection{Proof outline for existence of topmost tree (Theorem~\ref{thm-topmostlimitexist})}

-One method for constructing limit trees is iterating \emph{expanding irreducible train tracks}; it can be traced back as far as Bestvina--Feighn's ``Outer limits'' preprint~\cite{BF94}.
+One method for constructing limit trees is iterating \emph{expanding irreducible train tracks}.
 This is carried out in Section~\ref{SubsecLimittrees} but it has two drawbacks: exponentially growing automorphisms do not always have expanding irreducible train tracks; and even when they do, the point stabilizers of the corresponding limit tree are not canonical as they can change with the choice of train tracks.
 We handle the first obstacle in Section~\ref{SubsecLimittrees2} by constructing a limit tree $(Y_1, \delta_1)$ using a descending sequence of irreducible train tracks, where only the last train track is expanding.
 Such descending sequences always exist for exponentially growing automorphisms.